-Students seeking approval to substitute one subject for another, add one or more subjects to their program or discontinue part or all of their program must make application to the Registrar through the Head of the School responsible for the course on forms available from School offices.
+Students seeking approval to substitute one subject for another, add one or more subjects to their program or discontinue part or all of their program must make application to the Registrar through the Head of the School responsible for the course on forms available from School offices and at the Enquiry Desk in the main entrance of the Chancellery.
 The Registrar will inform students of the decision.
 Application to enrol in additional subjects must be submitted by the end of the fourth week of Session 1.